Updated: Mar 30, 2021

 While Odyssean Travel exclusively serves American and Canadian travel enthusiasts, we're not the only ones setting sail!
 While we make up the largest percentage of all cruise passengers, there are different audiences and cruise lines to serve them.

-Those cruise enthusiasts on the other side of the globe have their own way of enjoying their vacation time and it doesn’t always feel as relaxing or enjoyable for our clientele.
+Those cruise enthusiasts on the other side of the globe have their own way of enjoying their vacation time and it doesn’t always feel as relaxing or enjoyable for our clients and the way you've told us you like to enjoy your vacation.

 This can be a great experience, but if you wanted to live la dolce vita or drink steins with the wurst of them (see what I did there?), you’d probably just go on vacation to Europe.